Blackhawks GM resigns, team fined after sexual assault probe - WHIZ News

 While announcing in July that he would participate in the team’s probe, Quenneville said in a statement that he “first learned of these allegations through the media earlier this summer.”

-Bettman said he would “reserve judgment” on Quenneville and Cheveldayoff and plans to meet with them to discuss their roles in the situation.
+Bettman said he would “reserve judgment” on Quenneville and Cheveldayoff, and he plans to meet with them to discuss their roles in the situation.

-USA Hockey did not immediately have any comment on Bowman’s status as GM for the 2022 Winter Olympics.

 Aldrich left the Blackhawks after the 2009-10 season.